e-senturk/G531GD-GT-GU-Hackintosh/README.md

 # G531GT-Hackintosh
-OpenCore Build for G531-GT

-## V 1.1 Changelog:
-- Removed Unnecessary SSDT(Windows Patch And GRPW) now There are no modifications on DSDT.
-- Switched modded OC(For GUI and Windows Armoury Create Support)
-- Build Ported to Clover
+- G531-GT Hackintosh Build
-- Audio Glitch is Fixed
+# Please don't forget to type in terminal: sudo kextcache -i / command after installation.

-## V 1.0 Changelog:
+## Changelog:
+- OpenCore and Clover configuration
 - Working Sound(thanks to @ayatkyo for pinconfig)
 - Working Trackpad(thanks to @serdeliuk)
 - Working Intel UHD 630
 - Working Sleep Wake Lid Close
-- Support's DualBoot
+- Support's DualBoot in OpenCore and Clover
-- Replaced WifiCard and Bluetooth Support (DW1560)
-- Fixed Unsupported NVME SSD( Can be enabled manually)
+- Can be disabled unsupported NVME SSD - Micron 2200V:(https://github.com/acidanthera/bugtracker/issues/732)
-- Fixed Most Common Bugs(Power management etc.)

 ## Bugs:
+- No Nvidia 1650 and No HDMI (Can't be fixed)
 - Trackpad Buttons not working.
-(Kext needs to update)
-- Broken HDMI (Trying to fix)
+(No fix for that yet)
+- No support for Intel Wi-Fi.
+For now need to replace WifiCard DW1820A isrecommended.
 - AsusSMC is not working in Catalina its a common bug.
 You cant use most fn keys and set backlight brightness.
 In keyboard settings you can set fnbrightness keys for screen.
 It has to work with mojave didn't tested.
 - Numberpad is not working (Probably it never will)
-- In windows aroura lightning is not working with enabling mac smbios if we disable smbios mac installer is broken.
 - You tell me.

 ## Installation:
+Clover
+-  Just use clover folder on release.

+OpenCore
 - First read opencore installation docs for more info (https://github.com/acidanthera/OpenCorePkg).
 - Edit your device info (you might want to use OpenCore Configurator).
 - If you want to install it only single drive install osx first then windows after all installation complete.